techidock/open-source/channel_area/README.md

 A **Properties** button on the right opens another panel with tabs for display and channel information.
 Pinning is only available in landscape orientation so the panel stays beside the canvas.
 A bottom navigation bar provides tabs for **Draw** and **Tables**, but it is hidden by default.
 Click the arrow button at the bottom of the page to reveal or hide the bar.
 The Tables tab lists your measurements and the polygon's vertices.

 Shapes are always positioned with their left edge along the bottom of the canvas.
-The canvas itself sits inside a **Canvas Panel** that keeps it neatly contained.
+The canvas itself sits inside a **Canvas Panel** that fits the available browser height so the entire drawing stays visible without scrolling.
 The canvas is always square and resizes automatically to fit your screen.
 Portrait mode shows the Properties panel below the canvas.
 Landscape mode allows the panel to be pinned on the right and the full canvas is visible without scrolling.
 Edit Mode is off by default so the point markers remain hidden until enabled.